 - Calendar of Events

 Rx distributor turns to internal RFID

-Last month, Cesar Castillo Inc. began using an RFID system that marries item identification with storage location to address inventory errors and inefficiencies.
+In-house UHF RFID at Cesar Castillo marries item identification with storage location to address inventory errors and inefficiencies.

-After pallets of trayed or cased products are received they are unpacked and tagged individually at the item level.
-Products tagged are most likely prescription drugs rather than over-the-counter medicine according to Moreno.
+After pallets of trayed or cased products are received they will be unpacked and tagged individually at the item level.
+Products tagged will most likely be prescription drugs rather than over-the-counter medicine according to Moreno.
 Initial items will be tablets and other solid-dose products such as 100-count bottles of capsules he adds.

 “The selection is made considering the unit cost security concerns and product movement” says Moreno.

 Eventually CCI will test liquid products he notes.
 “At some point we will consider expanding RFID to all our product lines.”
 Those include metal (foil) blister packs metallized pouches and other formats that may prove challenging for RFID.

 While some details remain to be finalized many of Castillo’s plans for RFID are set.
 In mid-June Moreno was finalizing specifications for tags and readers which he expects to finish up by the end of July.
 Implementation is set for mid-August.

 CCI will use preprogrammed reusable 915 MHz UHF ISO 18000-6 RFID tags and readers from Intermec.
 The RFID tags will be affixed to individual bottles manually using elastic bands similar to those used for airline baggage tags.
 Sybase is considering specifying a backing or sleeve of some sort possibly of polyurethane foam or a similar material that will provide air-gap spacing between adjacent tagged bottles to improve readability.
 The tags will be applied during receiving and removed after the orders are picked for shipment just before the product leaves the warehouse.
 As of mid-July CCI was planning to purchase between three to five Intermec readers.